Akshayakumar78129/Marketing-IQ/docs/BACKEND_API_GUIDE.md

 ## Overview

 This guide defines the standard architecture and patterns for implementing backend APIs in the Marketing IQ application.
-All new APIs must follow this layered architecture to ensure consistency, maintainability, and testability.
+All new APIs must follow this **feature-based (vertical slice) architecture** to ensure consistency, maintainability, and testability.

 ---